I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksdatarange_music.md

 ## Members

-`ChannelMask`

-Specifies which channels an internal synthesizer device responds to, where the least significant bit refers to channel 0 and the most significant bit to channel 15.
-Port devices that transmit on all channels set this member to 0xFFFF.

-`Channels`

-Specifies the maximum number of simultaneous channels that can be played by an internal synthesizer device.
-If the device is a port, this member is not meaningful and is set to zero.

 `DataRange`

 Specifies the MajorFormat and SubFormat GUIDs as well as the Specifier GUID for the DirectMusic data.
 This member is an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff561658">KSDATARANGE</a> structure.

-`Notes`

-Specifies the maximum number of simultaneous notes that can be played by an internal synthesizer device.
-If the device is a port, this member is not meaningful and is set to zero.

 `Technology`